bajamircea/bajamircea.github.io/_posts/2021-04-17-branch_stability.markdown

 was on the stable line (see `git log --first-parent`).

-The issue with this approach is that the merge commit is different from the both it's parents, so it does not automatically inherit the confidence that it is a good, stable commit.
-E.g. at it's simplest the feature branch uses a function that was deleted from the stable branch.
+The issue with this approach is that the merge commit is different from the both its parents, so it does not automatically inherit the confidence that it is a good, stable commit.
+E.g. at its simplest, the feature branch uses a function that was deleted from the stable branch.

 Therefore this results in one or more of the following trade-offs: